A Guide to the Best Beaches Along the Sonoma Coast

 Dogs: Allowed on leash

 Inside of Fort Ross State Historic Park is a protected beach where the Russian-American Company transported goods to and from its principal port, Port Rumiantsev (Bodega Bay), in the early 1800s.
-Today, it’s a great place to explore the tide pools or enjoy the sunshine (or fog, as it may very well be foggy), and is also popular with divers who want to discover the remains of the S.S.
+Today, Sandy Cove is a great place to explore the tide pools or enjoy the sunshine (or fog, as it may very well be foggy), and is also popular with divers who want to discover the remains of the S.S.
 Pomona, a ship that sank in 1908 and now sits just north of the cove.

 Insider tip: The Fort Ross Visitor Center is a short walk from the beach and includes a museum and library that will help you get acclimated and figure out where else to explore in the park.